The HobbitHouse Ilustrated Glossary of Woodworking terms

 dado joint --- A joint made using a dado cut.
 There are numerous styles, including the following which are illustrated in this glossary.
 For further explication of joinery grooves, see JOINERY GROOVES.

 diagonally wedged mortise and tenon --- A mortise and tenon joint in which the tenon has a wedge that runs diagonally from one corner to the other, thus providing pressure in both directions at once.
-Examples:
+Personally, I do not see any structural advantage to this joint that would justify the extra complexity of construction, so I have to believe that when it is done, it is done for cosmetic rather than structural reasons.
+Example:

 double dado --- A joint that is very similar to the drawer locking joint and which in fact is often used for that purpose.
+It is a slightly more complicated version of the locking rabbet.
 In joining the ends of two planks, a dodo is cut in each; best explained by an example, so here you go:

-double dovetail half lap --- same as corner half lap with double dovetail
+double dovetail half lap --- synonymous with corner half lap with double dovetail

 double rabbet joint --- A joint where two edges are both rabbeted and then the two are joined.
 With no other support this is a very weak joint, only slightly better than an unsupported butt joint.
 Example: